movementlabsxyz/mysticeti/docs/spec.md

 - crash recovery
 - batch async client api to interact with system

-Key APIs:
+## Key APIs:

-Core-Mysticeti API
+### Core-Mysticeti API

 This is the interface that the validator code uses to "talk to" the mysticeti logic that runs on the validator.

-- BroadcastTransaction(transactions: Vec<Transactions>) : put a number of transactions into the
+- `BroadcastTransaction(transactions: Vec<Transactions>)` : put a number of transactions into the
   broadcast channel, so that other validators can vote on them.
 A validator should only place a transaction in the channel if it is ready to vote for it positivelly.
-- BroadcastVotes(votes: Vec<(TransactionId, Votes)>) : place a number of positive or negative
+- `BroadcastVotes(votes: Vec<(TransactionId, Votes)>)` : place a number of positive or negative
   votes from itself associated with specific transactions into the broadcast channel.
 Other validators will receive the votes and tally them to make certificates.
-- ProcessBlocks( blocks: Vec<MysticetiBlocks>) : the core asks mysticeti to process a number of blocks from other validators.
+- `ProcessBlocks( blocks: Vec<MysticetiBlocks>)` : the core asks mysticeti to process a number of blocks from other validators.
-- Shutdown : asks the mysticeti logic to close the channel, after it has sent or sequenced all data it has committed to send or sequence.
+- `Shutdown` : asks the mysticeti logic to close the channel, after it has sent or sequenced all data it has committed to send or sequence.

+### Read APIs

-Read APIs allow the core to determine:
+allow the core to determine:
 - Blocks missing.
 - Transactions received requiring votes
 - Transactions that have been certified.
 - Blocks committed and commit sets of transactions.

-Validator-Validator API
+### Validator-Validator API

 This is the networked interface that mysticeti logic on a validator uses to "talk to" the mysticeti logic on a different validator.
 It all takes the form of RPC request / response, but some responses are streamed and use a long poll.

-- Subscribe at round number: request a validator at a round number, and the Validator will send its own blocks after that round number, for a specified number of blocks.
+- **Subscribe at round number**: request a validator at a round number, and the Validator will send its own blocks after that round number, for a specified number of blocks.
-- Subscribe by hash: requrest a blocks from a validator using a set of hashes.
+- **Subscribe by hash**: request a blocks from a validator using a set of hashes.
 These blocks may be created by others but the validator has included them.
-- Get commit blocks by round number: request all blocks between two committed rounds, by round numbers for start and end.
+- **Get commit blocks by round number**: request all blocks between two committed rounds, by round numbers for start and end.

-Note that there are not push APIs.
+Note that there are **no push APIs**.
 All APIs are unreliable, in that they may fail without internal re-transmission.
 The reliability of the protocol is not based on a per message reliable transmission, but rather on a repetition of the overall protocol loop.